claremacrae/obsidian-repos-downloader/README.md

 ### Grouped Structure - repos grouped by user name

+When the argument `--group-by-user` is supplied, all the downloaded repos are placed in sub-directories named with the username of the developer who wrote them.

+For example, running this command (limiting the output to only 4 repositories, for brevity)....

 ```bash
 obsidian-repos-downloader.py  --limit 4 --group-by-user
 ```

+... gives this directory structure:

 <!-- snippet: tree-output-grouped.txt -->
 <a id='snippet-tree-output-grouped.txt'></a>